StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Of course, without the excellent textbook by Richard McElreath, this package would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

-This repository and format is derived from work by Max Lapan, Karajan, previous and Stan versions of StatisticalRethinking.jl and many other contributors.
+This repository is derived from work by Max Lapan, Karajan, previous and current Stan versions of StatisticalRethinking.jl.
+It has been improved through comments and suggestions of many other contributors.

 ## Versions